zhangchiqing/beginner-friendly-haskell-for-web-development/a-simple-http-service/README.md

 ## Feature
 - [x] Simple: NO Monad Transformer.
 NO Advanced type classes.
 NO TemplateHaskell.

-> Why not?

-Despite they are great abstractions that allow you to reuse lots of code, they are not required for building a real world web app.
-I decided not to use them in order to keep the code beginner friendly.

 - [x] Simple: Only used 3 language extensions: OverloadedStrings, DeriveGeneric, ScopedTypeVariables
 - [x] Connect to PostgreSQL, supports migrations
 - [x] Example of a HTTP Client to external service (httpbin.org)